coditory/quark-config/README.md

 > Quark Config is a lightweight and single purpose java library for loading and manipulating configurations

-The idea behind was to create a configuration library, similar to the one created in [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) of [typesafe](https://github.com/lightbend/config), that is:
+The idea behind this was to create a configuration library, similar to the one created in [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/spring-boot-features.html#boot-features-external-config) of [typesafe](https://github.com/lightbend/config), that is:
 - lightweight, without a burden of a framework